 The Action for Equity Award also aims to extend the reach and impact of the Atlantic Fellows for Social and Economic Equity programme , which supports dynamic emerging leaders from academia and the third sector, campaign or policy-making organisations to explore the causes of inequalities.

-We are inviting applications from organisations who:
+In 2018 we invited applications from organisations who:

 - address the causes of inequality.
 Elements of the organisation may seek to address the consequences of inequality, or other issues, though the focus should be on addressing the causes.